-The propagation of idle reports does not continue forever because there is not a node with a better rank than that of the root node.
+The process of propagation of idle reports do not continues forever because there is not a node with a better rank than the root node.
 When receiving the idle reports the root attempts to build and prune a tree of activated nodes.
-If it is possible for the root to recursively remove all the leaves from the tree the termination algorithm is finished.
+If it is possible for the root to remove all the leaves from the tree it determines the termination of the distributed computation.